StimVeda-Neurosciences/EASE_v1/issues/ledc_driver_issue.md

 <!-- ---this might be hardware issue but not sure  -->

 #### ledc driver software issue
-- the wait_for_completion not work perfectly , have to find a workaround
+- the wait_for_completion not work perfectly in a fade down sceanario as suppose there are two led on with diffrent duty cycle as
+20 % and 60 % initailly then in fading the higher duty takes more time or lower duty fade down quickly, have to find a workaround